jimbo-tsai/jimbot/site/content/aboutme/_index.md

 ---
-description: "Taiwanese-American based in the Bay Area"
+description: "Jimmy Tsai is a Taiwanese-American based in the Bay Area and Chicago.
+Photography and filmmaking are his dreams as he studies his engineering degree.
+He mainly does street photography, but he's down for any project, big or small.
+Contact him on Instagram or email."
-title: "About Me"
+title: "About Jimmy"
 ---

 <div class="column-gap-1 d-flex display-6 justify-content-center mb-3">